-Through these experiments I got a sense of what it would be like to record m next album in Puerto Rico.
+Through these experiments, I got a sense of what it would be like to record m next album in Puerto Rico.

-At one point I felt that the equipment and the space spoke to me and welcomed me.
+At one point I felt that the equipment and space spoke to me and welcomed me.
 This was confirmed in the takes that we recorded.
 Especially when I saw how the artists shone as their parts were added, and how easy it was to do.
 It took Alex only one and a half takes to record his vocals.
 ‘I put on my headphones and went on a trip.
-I felt everything flow at once,’ he told me.
+I felt everything flows at once,’ he told me.

 We only had one rule in the studio: no plug in’s (signal processor, equalizer, or compressor).
 The sound had to come from the subject to the analog machines without “filtering.”

 The artwork was inspired by the Portfolio de Plena series, a set of prints created by the Puerto Rican painter, printmaker, calligrapher, Lorenzo Homar, and painter and the draftsman, graphic artist, muralist, and illustrator Rafael Tufino, who celebrated Afro-Puerto music in the 1950s.

 Also, Henry called the painter, Martin Garcia Rivera, who is very familiar with Homar and Tufino’s works, and respects the Puerto Rican culture.